AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

        printf ("%d", p.A);
     }

-In Ada, a type can be modified so that parameter of this type can always be passed by copy.
+In Ada, a type can be modified so that parameters of this type can always be passed by copy.

 .. code-block:: ada